Live auditions at NEC are required for all piano applicants regardless of country of residence or degree/diploma of

 For the Chamber Music for Pianists program, click here.

 Piano prescreening recordings must consist of audio-only sound files.
 Do not submit video files.
-Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening recording files as part of your online NEC application for admission at DecisionDesk.
+Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening recording files as part of your online application.